 This provision applies regardless of whether the person residing in Norway is a Norwegian national or a foreign national residing here.
-It is noted for clarity that foreign nationals exempt from the residence permit requirement under sections 1-4 and 1-5 of
+It is noted for clarity that foreign nationals exempt from the residence permit requirement under sections 1-4 and 1-5 of the Immigration Regulations (diplomats etc. and their spouses, cohabitants and children) are to be regarded as 'resident in Norway' in this context.

 The foreign national himself or herself must substantiate a family relationship covered by the exemption, such as by submitting a birth certificate or other relevant documentation if possible.
-The relationship of step-grandparents and step-grandchildren includes all the ways such a relationship can be established.
-The exemption is therefore applicable to parents' stepparents, stepparents' parents and stepparents' stepparents as well as children's stepchildren, stepchildren's children and stepchildren's stepchildren.
+The relationship of step-grandparents and stepgrandchildren includes all the ways such a relationship can be established.
+The exemption is therefore applicable to parents' stepparents, stepparents' parents and stepparents' stepparents as well as children's stepchildren, stepchildren's children and stepchildren.